+-Question: How do I register for the Waterline Challenge® 2017?

 +-Question: Why can I only raise money for one of the Waterline Partner Charities?

 The Waterline Partner Charities were selected based on the diverse background of the people they help and their interests in nature, sport and medical disabilities.
 They have also been asked to actively help promote the Waterline Challenge® amongst their various members, volunteers and existing donors.
 Finally each charity has to be registered as a Deductable Gift Recipient (DGR) to fit in with the Waterline Challenge Foundation business operation model and the rules for using Benojo who will be collecting and distributing donations to the various charities.

 In some cases Charities were unable to join us due to other commitments around the time of the Waterline Challenge event or in other cases they didn’t think the Waterline Challenge was a good match for the way they operated.
 This may change in future Waterline Challenges.
 (If you represent a Charity and are interested in being a partner please contact our Charity’s Manager through the Contact Us page on the website.)

 +-Question: Why does each team have to nominate a target amount of money to be raised and how much should it be?

-The target amount of money to be raised for each team’s charity is determined by the Team Leader, probably in conjunction with the team members.
-It is only an indication that the Waterline Challenge Foundation will total up for each charity to let them know what their supporting teams are trying to raise.
+We recommend that each participant in a team should be aiming to raise about $200, so a team of 10 would have a target of $2,000.
+The target amount of money to be raised for each team’s charity is determined by the Team Leader in conjunction with the team members.
 It does not matter if you reach it, exceed it or fall short.
 Whatever amount is raised will be gratefully received by your nominated charity.
-However you should try and make the best estimate possible.
-We are suggesting each participant in a team should be aiming to raise about $200, so a team of 5 would have a target of $1000.